Courseiva

 Cloud Application SecurityhardMultiple ChoiceObjective-mapped

 A security engineer is investigating an incident where an attacker exploited a server-side request forgery (SSRF) vulnerability in a cloud application.
-The application runs on AWS and uses internal metadata endpoints.
+The application runs in a cloud environment and uses internal metadata endpoints.
 Which mitigation should be prioritized to prevent future SSRF attacks?

 Answer choices